HandsOnDataViz/book/shape/mapshaper/README.md

 This free and easy-to-learn MapShaper.org web tool has replaced *many* of my map preparation tasks that previously required expensive and hard-to-learn ArcGIS software, or its free but still-challenging-to-learn cousin, QGIS.
 Even advanced GIS users may discover MapShaper.org to be a quick alternative for some common time-consuming tasks.

-These examples focus on polygon boundary data to illustrate common map editing tasks.
-But MapShaper.org also works with other data layers, such as points, lines, and tables.
+The examples below focus on polygon boundary data to illustrate common map editing tasks.
+But MapShaper.org also works with other data layers, such as tables, points, and lines.

-## Import and convert map boundary files
+##Import and convert map boundary files

+To follow the next few examples below, download the [Connecticut town boundary map in GeoJSON format](CT-towns.geojson).

-1. Drag a map boundary file into the http://MapShaper.org browser window.
+1. Drag any map layer into the http://MapShaper.org browser window.
   - Import GeoJSON (.geojson or .json), TopoJSON, CSV, or Shapefile formats
   - For Shapefiles, import the .shp extension; WGS84 projection is most portable